Language: EN

 What are and how to use recursive functions

-Recursion is a concept in programming in which a function calls itself to solve a problem.
+Recursion is a concept in programming where a function calls itself to solve a problem.

-Recursion is always something problematic and difficult to understand.
-Especially for those who are just starting out in programming.
+In general, recursion is always somewhat problematic and difficult to understand (especially for those who are starting out in programming).

 However, some problems are easier to solve by applying recursion.
 Not all, by any means.
-More of a small part of the problems.
+Rather, a small part of the problems.

 In reality, recursion is easy to implement.
-We simply have a function that, at some point, invokes itself.
+Simply we have a function that, at some point, invokes itself.

 curso-programacion-recursividad

+This structure is quite similar to a loop, in that it is a piece of code that executes several times.
 However, it is not exactly the same.
-Each function call generates its own frame, where local variables are stored.
+Each call to the function generates its own frame, where local variables are stored.

 curso-programacion-recursividad-2